 Upstream Color draws its cinematic flavor from the likes of Terrence Malick and David Lynch.
 The quality of filmmaking resonates with Malick’s style of unconventionality but resembles more with David Lynch’s surrealism infused with reality.
 The movie requires skills as receptive as a synapse-spark to understand the plot in its essence.
 But if you do understand it, your mind will be blown at the genius of Shane Carruth.

 Directed by Alfred Hitchcock, ‘Rope,’ is about two brilliant young aesthete – Brandon and Phillip – who strangle their former classmate David to death in their apartment as an intellectual exercise.
 By committing the “perfect murder,” they want to prove their superiority.
 The film is shot in a way that it gives the illusion that the whole film is just a single long continuous shot.
-At one point, the camera focuses for a minute and a half on an inanimate object with only one visible character moving back and forth near it, drenching it in suspense, leaving even the most calm and collected of viewers at the edge of their seat, biting their nails.
+At one point, the camera focuses for a minute and a half on an inanimate object with only one visible character moving back and forth near it, drenching it in suspense, leaving even the most calm and collected of viewers at the edge of their seat and biting their nails.

 The second film on this list that blows your mind with its philosophy (the first being ‘The Tree of Life’).
-Somewhat inspired by the novel ‘Roadside Picnic’, Andrei Tarkovsky’s Russian film ‘Stalker’ tells the story of a person who guides two other persons to a place known as the Zone, rumoured to possess the ability to fulfill the ‘innermost’ desire of any person.
+Somewhat inspired by the novel ‘Roadside Picnic,’ Andrei Tarkovsky’s Russian film ‘Stalker’ tells the story of a person who guides two other persons to a place known as the Zone, rumored to possess the ability to fulfill the ‘innermost’ desire of any person.
 The movie is a strong foray into the conscious and subconscious compartments of the human psyche.
 The film is also symbolic of the universal human quest for hope, peace, and order a – metaphorical voyage into the subtle intricacies of the human mind.

 11. 4 Months, 3 Weeks And 2 Days